 - a letter from the bank for foreign shareholders and directors.

-In the case of corporate shareholders, the certificate of incorporation of the company will be required.
+In the case of corporate shareholders, the certificates of incorporation of the shareholders' companies will be required.
 The company must also have an original name which can be checked with the Hong Kong Trade Register.
 In maximum 14 days after the company was registered, the owners must notify the Trade Register about the offshore company’s address in Hong Kong and the appointed directors and secretary.
 Declarations from the last two must also be submitted with the Companies Registrar.

 Steps for company formation in Hong Kong

-We present the procedures that are necessar for investors who open a company in Hong Kong:
+We present the necessary procedures for investors who open a company in Hong Kong:

 Choose a type of company: this is a choice based on the size of the future business and the available capital; the business form can be changed as the business expands.